kryptokrona/kryptokrona-docs/guides/wallets/Using-nest-wallet.md

 Under it will be a box.

 Click on the box, File Explorer should open up.
-Navigate to where your `xxx.wallet` file is saved and open it.
+Navigate to where your `xyz.wallet` file is saved and open it.

 Next to it, enter the password you set while making the wallet.